On 1 May 2019, Unitywater introduced its own Infrastructure Charges Schedule.

 The existing infrastructure map shows you the location of our water and sewerage infrastructure and detailed information on location levels.
 If you still need an official document you can request a Detailed Infrastructure Plan (DIP) online in My Account.
 This has the same information as the online map.
 There is a cost for a DIP and a 5-day turnaround.

-Access our most frequently used development application forms in one place.
+Access our most frequently used development forms and documents in one place.
 First-time applicants can also find out more about what's involved in the development application process, whether it involves building and renovating or subdividing and developing.

 Current legislation requires that your obtain Unitywater’s approval before any work can commence on new connections, disconnections, or alteration of existing connections to Unitywater’s water or sewerage networks.